Laerdal/Laerdal.McuMgr/README.md

 - **For the firmware-upgrade to actually persist through the rebooting of the device it's absolutely vital to set the upgrade mode to
   'Test & Confirm'.
-If you set it to just 'Test' then the effects of the firmware-upgrade will only last up to the next reboot and the the device will revert back to its previous firmware image.**
+If you set it to just 'Test' then the effects of the firmware-upgrade will only last up to the next reboot and the the device will revert back to its previous firmware image.**<br/><br/>

 - **Make sure to explicitly un-bond any app (including the NRF apps!) from the devices you are trying to upgrade.
-Any device in the vicinity that's still bonded will cause problems in case you try to perform a firmware-upgrade on the desired device.**
+Any device in the vicinity that's still bonded will cause problems in case you try to perform a firmware-upgrade on the desired device.**<br/><br/>

 - **Make sure to clean up after your apps when using the firmware-upgrader, device-resetter or firmware-eraser.
-Calling .Disconnect() is vital to avoid leaving behind latent connections to the device.**
+Calling .Disconnect() is vital to avoid leaving behind latent connections to the device.**<br/><br/>

-- **At the time of this writing the generated ios-nugets are built based on the iphoneos16.2 sdk**
+- **At the time of this writing the generated ios-nugets are built based on the iphoneos16.2 sdk**<br/><br/>

 - **For the time being Nordics' Android/Java libs are compiled in a way that emits Java1.8 bytecode so as to keep the libraries backwards compatible with versions of Android all the way back to 7.
-Our Java "glue-code" under 'Laerdal.McuMgr.Bindings.Android.Native' is compiled in the same fashion.**
+Our Java "glue-code" under 'Laerdal.McuMgr.Bindings.Android.Native' is compiled in the same fashion.**<br/><br/>

-- **To compile the iOS/MacCatalyst libs on localdev with their default settings you will need MacOS with XCode version 16.2 and iPhoneOS SDK 18.2.** (iPhoneOS SDK 18.3+ are problematic and will cause compilation errors!)
+- **To compile the iOS/MacCatalyst libs on localdev with their default settings you will need MacOS with XCode version 16.2 and iPhoneOS SDK 18.2.** (iPhoneOS SDK 18.3+ are problematic and will cause compilation errors!)<br/><br/>

   The reason McuMgr libs only support iPhones that can run iOS17 or better is simply because as of April 2024 all iOS and iPadOS apps submitted to the App Store must be built with a minimum of Xcode 15.x and the iOS 17.x SDK!
-The iOS 17.x SDK only supports iPhones/iPads that can run version 17.x of their respective OSes or better.
+The iOS 17.x SDK only supports iPhones/iPads that can run version 17.x of their respective OSes or better.<br/><br/>

   To grab the old installer of XCode 16.2 go to https://xcodereleases.com/?q=16.2 (better make sure your MacOS is compatible though!)